Online Mortgage Brokers

 What is an online mortgage broker?

 Online mortgage brokers are very similar to bricks and mortar brokers; they communicate with banks and lending institutions, but online brokers do so on the web and through their website.
-They’ll usually have a significant online presence in order to do this.

 The pros and cons of using an online mortgage broker

 - You can always reach your broker from any location with internet access.
 This can valuable for those who are physically unable to visit an office, or those who travel frequently for business.
 It's also a great choice for families who just don't have the time to visit an in-person broker with children in tow.